 This course studies contemporary challenges to belief in Christianity in dialogue with the responses of Christian theologians.
 Topics covered include the science-religion debate, atheism and secularism, the nature of Christian revelation, and an examination of the foundations of faith in experience, history, community, and prayer.
 The overall aim is to increase understanding on issues of faith and doubt and to help students engage in respectful dialogue on contentious issues of religious and non-religious conviction.
 A 300-level course intensification for majors, minors and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of prior religious studies credit.
-Prerequisite for RELS 211: RELS 100; Recommended for RELS 211 and RELS 311: PHIL 110 (or equivalent).
+RELS 211 partially fulfills the knowledge (humanities) outcome or partially fulfills the spirituality outcome.
+Prerequisite for RELS 211: RELS 100 or completed AA or AS degree; Recommended for RELS 211 and RELS 311: PHIL 110 (or equivalent).

-RELS 213-313 Christianity and American Culture
+RELS 213-313 CHRISTIANITY AND AMERICAN CULTURE

 Features of contemporary American culture pose challenges both for commitment to the common good and commitment to Christianity.
 This course analyzes these features both from the point of view of sociologists and others who advocate for the improvement of society generally and from the point of view of Christian thinkers seeking a more authentic Christian witness in society.
 A 300-level course intensification for minors and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of prior religious studies credit.
-Prerequisite for RELS 213: RELS 100.
+Prerequisite for RELS 213: RELS 100 or completed AA or AS degree.